kmatk/KingCountyPricing/README.md

  In conclusion, we would make the following recommendations for purchases:

-Structures or Land in the following Zip Codes:
 - Average or above Views
 - Good or above Grade of Materials (ideally the higher the better to retain value).
 - High SQ Footage of Living Space or Lot Space